Highlights

 A comprehensive review of ashwagandha's impact on physical performance found it successful in "improving variables related to strength/power, cardiorespiratory fitness, and fatigue/recovery in healthy men and women."
 In fact, the probability of physical and athletic improvement was found to be more than 95%.

-Some individuals have reported upset stomachs as a side effect of ashwagandha supplementation.
-This is thought to be attributed to the dosage or the quality of the product.
+Some individuals have reported stomach or liver issues as a side-effect of ashwagandha supplementation.
+This is thought to be attributed to the dosage and/or the quality of the product.

-Ashwagandha’s known benefits all stem from the powdered form of its root, while its leaves could potentially create an irritable reaction in the stomach.
-If the plant is not processed properly, parts of the leave might end up in the supplement, causing an upset stomach.
+Ashwagandha is part of the nightshade plant-family (which also includes a.o. tomatoes, potatoes and aubergine).
+As with all nightshade plants, aswahandha's leaves could potentially create an irritable reaction in the stomach and/or liver, while ashawagandha's benefits stem from its roots.
+If the plant is not processed properly, parts of the leave might end up in the supplement, potentially causing an upset stomach or liver.

-While individual sensitivities and appropriate dosages can vary from person to person, ashwagandha is generally considered safe for most people if consumed below 750mg per day.
+While individual sensitivities and appropriate dosages can vary from person to person, ashwagandha is generally considered safe by the WHO if consumed below 500mg per day.

 Thought to cause emotional numbness